z246wang/Android-Studio-Project/README.md

-This is a team project for testing accuracy and effcient of different input methods on andriod.
+This is a team project for testing the accuracy and efficiency of different input methods on Android.